 The conventional thinking is that people with higher income are more able to pay off their debt than people with lower income.
 Banks believe this as well, and price loans to individuals accordingly.
 As we mentioned in the Basic Guide to Personal Loans, most banks require a minimum annual income of S$30,000 to qualify for a personal loan, although there are some products designed for people who make as little as $20,000 per year.

 Generally, personal loans with higher annual income requirements offer cheaper interest rates given the lower risk profile of the borrower.
-While our average personal loan interest rate table above shows annual flat rates around 7%, this rate could jump to 11%-13% for borrowers who make less than S$30,000 (which translates to 20% to 27% of effective interest rate).
+While our average personal loan interest rate table above shows annual flat rates around 6%, this rate could jump to 9% to 13% for borrowers who make less than S$30,000 (which translate to effective interest rates of approximately 18% to 26%).

 The total amount of money you want to borrow, otherwise called principal, also has an effect on the cost of your personal loan.
-Typically, bigger loans are only available for people with higher income, and that means that bigger principal amount also tends to come with lower interest rate.
-Typically, most banks will not make a personal loan below the amount of S$1,000 to $5,000.
-The maximum amount typically ranges from 4 times to 6 times your monthly income, though some banks do go up as high as 8 times.
+Typically, bigger loans are only available for people with higher income, and that means that bigger principal amounts tend to come with lower interest rates.
+Typically, most banks will not make a personal loan below the amount of S$500 to $1,000.
+The maximum amount typically ranges from 4 times to 8 times your monthly income.

-The last rule of thumb in thinking about cost of loan is that longer the duration of the loan, the lower the annual interest rate but higher the total cost.
-From a bank’s point of view, they want to make a certain amount of profit on the loans they make.
+Finally, when considering the duration of personal loans, longer loans tend to have lower annual interest rates, but higher total costs.
+From a bank’s perspective, they want to make a certain amount of profit on the loans they make.
 If a loan’s duration is long (say 5 years), they have 5 years to collect the loan and interest from the borrower.
 This means that the bank will be collecting more dollars from the borrower in the form of interest payment.
 For instance, if you borrow $10,000 at 5% flat annual interest rate over 5 years, you have to pay an interest of S$2,500 over 5 years (10,000 x 5% x 5 years).